Ingleton, North Yorkshire: Education

 Ingleton Primary School is the only school in Ingleton.

 It is a partner in 'The Three Peaks Family of Schools', a grouping of secondary schools, primary schools and middle schools, serving North Craven.

-Ingleton Primary School is a small school, that teaches pupils in mixed classes, two classes serve the Key stage 1 pupils, years 3 and 4 are together and years 5 and 6.
+Ingleton Primary School is a small school, that teaches pupils from Nursery (ages 3–4) until Year Six (10-11).

 This was once a first school until the re-organisation on 31 August 2012.
 The pupils transferred to the adjacent Ingleton Middle School after year 5, at the age of ten.
 They remained here until 13 when the transferred to the upper school in Settle.
 The Middle School buildings are now used as a Community Information Centre which is run as a not-for-profit organisation.
 The playing fields have been sold.
 Settle Middle school buildings were transferred to Settle College to provide the extra capacity needed for two extra year groups.

 Students from Ingleton transfer at the age of eleven to the receiving secondary schools, Settle College and Queen Elizabeth School, Kirkby Lonsdale.
 After secondary education pupils can either stay on to sixth form or transfer to a local college like Kendal College, Lancaster and Morecambe College.

 Facilities

-Ingleton has a climbing wall that opened its doors in 1987.
-It has been open for thirty years and the oldest part of the building was converted from a barn in the 80s.
+Ingleton has a climbing wall that opened in 1987.
+The oldest part of the building was converted from a barn in the 1980s.
 The climbing walls are made up of around 300 sqm of lead.
 The climbing wall is found down a side street on the opposite side of the road to St Mary’s church.
 The climbing wall offers children's classes and rock climbing classes.

-Ingleton has a community open air swimming pool which was created in 1933 by a group of workers which included miners from new Ingleton colliery.

-Ingleton Primary school uses the community pool to host annual swimming gala's.
+Ingleton has a community open air swimming pool which was created in 1933 by a group of workers which included miners from then new Ingleton colliery.
+Ingleton Primary school uses the community pool to host annual swimming galas.
 Ingleton community pool is open in the summer but closed in the winter and autumn.

-In June 2022, Ingleton Pool featured on the BBC North West breakfast news show as part of the growing public concern about rising energy prices and the effects that might have on the maintenance of the pool.
-Paul Weaire the chair of the pool at the time was featured in the BBC segment.
+In June 2022, Ingleton Pool featured on the BBC Breakfast as part of the growing public concern about rising energy prices and the effects that might have on the maintenance of the pool.
 In September 2022, Ingleton swimming pool opened cold water swim sessions for the first time.
 Starting in early September and ending in late October.
 The pool opened from 10 am to 2 pm on weekends.